HealthJoy Connected Navigation Platform

 Key 2: Find an accountability partner (or group)

 Figuring out what the right support system is for you could make a world of difference when it comes to the outcome of your health goals.
-Whether it is social support, like joining a challenge to get 10,000 steps a day with a few close friends, or having a partner you go to the gym with, this support helps in many ways.
+Whether it is social support, like joining a challenge to get 10,000 steps a day with a few close friends or having an accountability partner you go to the gym with a few times each week, this support helps in so many ways.

 • It helps us be aware of our progress and track it more frequently since we are regularly discussing progress with the same people.

-• We can find encouragement from the group or partner and celebrate hitting major milestones.
+• We can find encouragement from the group or partner and celebrate hitting major (or even minor) milestones along the way.

 Here are a few apps to check out: